How many times have you bought something from a brand more than once?

 Another reason customers leave a brand is that they don’t feel the company knows them.
 A simple “Hey Jack, how are you today?” goes a long way in making a good impression on your customer as opposed to saying “Welcome customer, how may I help you?”
 Give a personal touch to the customer conversations and leave an impression that makes them feel at home.

-4. 47% of customers agree that they’ll abandon a brand if it doesn’t don’t offer exceptional customer experience.
-(Microsoft) Tweet This
+4. 47% of customers agree that they’ll abandon a brand if it doesn’t don’t offer an exceptional customer experience.
+(Microsoft)

 Investing in customer service goes a long way in bringing in new customers and ensuring your current customers come back.
-Bain & Co. found that good customer service can actually increase the possibility of customers to buy a product from your competitors if they offer better customer service.
+Bain & Co. found that good customer service can actually increase the possibility of customers buying a product from your competitors if they offer better customer service.

 Takeaway: It’s simple.
 If your business isn’t customer-centric, customers will leave your brand.
 Make customers your priority and decrease the possibility of them leaving your brand exponentially.